Cigarette: Global

 During World War I and World War II, cigarettes were rationed to soldiers.
-During the Vietnam War, cigarettes were included with C-ration meals.
-In 1975, the U.S. government stopped putting cigarettes in military rations.
+During the Vietnam War, the U.S. included cigarettes with C-ration meals; however, cigarettes were removed from U.S. military rations in 1975.
 During the second half of the 20th century, the adverse health effects of tobacco smoking started to become widely known and printed health warnings became common on cigarette packets.

 Graphical cigarette warning labels are a more effective method to communicate to the public the dangers of cigarette smoking.
 Canada, Mexico, Belgium, Denmark, Sweden, Thailand, Malaysia, India, Pakistan, Australia, Argentina, Brazil, Chile, Peru, Greece, the Netherlands, New Zealand, Norway, Hungary, the United Kingdom, France, Romania, Singapore, Egypt, Jordan, Nepal and Turkey all have both textual warnings and graphic visual images displaying, among other things, the damaging effects tobacco use has on the human body.
 The United States has implemented textual but not graphical warnings.

-The cigarette has evolved much since its conception; for example, the thin bands that travel transverse to the "axis of smoking" (thus forming circles along the length of the cigarette) are alternate sections of thin and thick paper to facilitate effective burning when being drawn, and retard burning when at rest.
-Synthetic particulate filters may remove some of the tar before it reaches the smoker.
+The cigarette has evolved much since its conception; for example, thin bands that travel transverse to the "axis of smoking" (thus forming circles along the length of the cigarette) are alternate sections of thin and thick paper to facilitate effective burning when being drawn, and retard burning when at rest.
+Synthetic particulate filters may remove some tar before it reaches the smoker.

 The "holy grail" for cigarette companies has been a cancer-free cigarette.
-On record, the closest historical attempt was produced by scientist James Mold.
-Under the name project TAME, he produced the XA cigarette.
+The closest historical attempt was produced by scientist James Mold.
+Under the name "Project TAME", he produced the XA cigarette using palladium.
 However, in 1978, his project was terminated.

 Since 1950, the average nicotine and tar content of cigarettes has steadily fallen.
-Research has shown that the fall in overall nicotine content has led to smokers inhaling larger volumes per puff.
+Research has shown that the fall in overall nicotine content has led to smokers inhaling larger volumes of smoke per puff.